 Now that you’re familiar with the basics of the NCR Aloha POS system, it’s time to start looking at the details.
-Unfortunately, there isn’t much information available on Aloha POS prices or many of the crucial details on your Aloha POS options.
+Unfortunately, there isn’t much information available on Aloha POS prices or many of the crucial details of your Aloha restaurant POS options.
 That said, NCR does provide a pretty lengthy list of all the things that Aloha point of sale systems are capable of doing for your business.
 Here are some of the Aloha POS software features:

-If you want to access any more in-depth information, you can request a demo from the NCR Aloha sales team.
+For access to more in-depth information, you can request a demo from the NCR Aloha sales team.

 Sometimes, when you’re searching for a financial product for your small business, overviews and guides can only tell you so much—as a result, many business owners want to read through Aloha POS reviews from customers who are business owners just like them.